isabella232/experience-manager-brand-portal.pt-BR/help/using/browse-assets-brand-portal.md

 * Caminho da pasta que mostra a hierarquia de ativos
 * Data de publicação do ativo no Brand Portal

 A coluna Caminho permite identificar facilmente o local do ativo na hierarquia de pastas.
-Você pode navegar para baixo na hierarquia tocando/clicando no nome do recurso e fazer backup usando a [navegação estrutural no cabeçalho](https://experienceleague.adobe.com/docs/experience-manager-65/authoring/essentials/basic-handling.html).
+Você pode navegar para baixo na hierarquia tocando/clicando no nome do recurso e fazer backup usando a variável [navegação estrutural no cabeçalho](https://experienceleague.adobe.com/docs/experience-manager-65/authoring/essentials/basic-handling.html).

 <!--
 Comment Type: draft lastmodifiedby="mgulati" lastmodifieddate="2018-08-17T03:12:05.096-0400" type="annotation">Removed:- "Selecting assets in list view To select all items in the list, use the checkbox at the upper left of the list.
 When all items in the list are selected, this check box appears checked.
 To deselect all, click or tap the checkbox.
 When only some items are selected, it appears with a minus sign.
 To select all, click or tap the checkbox.
 To deselect all, click or tap the checkbox again.
 You can change the order of items using the dotted vertical bar at the far right of each item in the list.
 Tap/click the vertical selection bar and drag the item to a new position in the list."